Vikki Slade

-Vikki Slade (born 17 December 1972) is a British Liberal Democrat politician who has served as the Member of Parliament for Mid Dorset and North Poole since 2024.
+Vikki Slade (born 17 December 1972) is a British Liberal Democrat politician who has served as the Member of Parliament for Mid Dorset and North Poole since the 2024 general election.
 She unsuccessfully contested the same seat in 2015, 2017 and 2019.

+Early life

+Slade was educated at Edenbridge Middle School from 1982 to 1984, then at Tonbridge Grammar School from 1984 to 1990 and at Crawley College of Further Education thereafter.
+Initially working in financial services and management, since 2005, she then worked in a local catering business and cafe family business, where she mentored disadvantaged young people and offered apprenticeships and work placements.
+She has also volunteered as employability mentor at a number of secondary schools with Young Enterprise.